 To those of you who say that Avril isn't rock: you obviously don't know what rock is.
-Half of the women on this list that are above Av are less rock than she is, and the other half are only as rock.
+Half of the women on this list that are above Avril are less rock than she is, and the other half are only as rock.
 Screaming your lungs out does not qualify as rock music, I'm sorry to say.
 That just means that you likely don't have a voice worth using.
 That being said, Avril is one of the most deserving rock and roll artists on this list...
 And should be much higher than 16th.
 Try 1st.

-Lookout people - this chick is the real deal!
+Look out, people - this chick is the real deal!
 All aspiring ladies out there, (and a few guys too), start studying and taking notes.
-Even so, this kind of voice isn't something that can be taught or learned in some fancy music school; you either have it or you don't, simple.
-And to be honest, there's not many out there who have what Meghan Krauss has, which just makes her that much more, in a world of mediocrity and force fed radio fodder.
+Even so, this kind of voice isn't something that can be taught or learned in some fancy music school.
+You either have it or you don't, simple.
+And to be honest, there's not many out there who have what Meghan Krauss has, which just makes her that much more, in a world of mediocrity and force-fed radio fodder.
 See and hear for yourself.

 How is she not higher than Avril Lavigne?
 Maria can SCREAM.
 She is infinitely talented and should be up there with Lzzy Hale.

 Maria Brink is the best.
 Hands down.
 She can sing, scream, snarl...
-She does it all and does it well!
-All while being beautiful.
+She does it all and does it well, all while being beautiful.

 Great voice.
 I definitely liked her pixie haircut more than her long hair.

-Kimberly Freeman of One-Eyed Doll has a great voice, and is multi-talented.
+Kimberly Freeman of One-Eyed Doll has a great voice and is multi-talented.

-One helluva fun concert!
+One hell of a fun concert!
 She has pipes!